puppetlabs/puppetdb/documentation/api/query/v4/catalogs.markdown

   recent catalog
 * `producer_timestamp` (string): a string representing the time at which the `replace_catalog` command for a given catalog was submitted from the master.

+### Subquery Relationships

+Here is a list of relationships that can be queried using implicit subqueries.
+For more information consult the documentation for [subqueries].

+Direct relationships:

+* [`edges`][edges]: Resource edges received with this catalog.
+* [`resources`][resources]: Resources received with this catalog.

 ### Response Format